KrystofSlama/ESP32-Mobile-Controller/README.md

 # ESP32 Mobile Controller

-Control legacy iRobot Roomba models with an ESP32 bridge and a native mobile client.
+Control your ESP32 through BLE and control what ever you can.
+You can try ready to go (sometimes :D) iRobot Roomba script.
 This repository currently focuses on an iOS application that connects to an ESP32 running the bundled firmware, but the codebase is evolving toward a more generic controller experience with a simplified, robot-agnostic interface.